Facebook Hacks Every Startup Should Know

 • It matters in social media since you want to be found by as many customers as possible, so you need your page to be as relevant as possible to exactly what they're looking for.

-• Focus on what your target customers search for and the words they use and then model your page and content after that.
+• Focus on what your target customers search for and the words they use, then model your page and content afterward.

 23) Put keywords in strategic places.

-The most relevant areas for search are your page name, About section, and your posts.
+The most relevant areas for search are your page name, the About section, and your posts.

-24) Be sure you link to your Facebook page from any and all your other channels.
+24) Be sure you link to your Facebook page from any of your other channels.

 25) Use reviews.